edsu/quarto-map/README.md

 quarto-map

-A small example of a map in Quarto, which responds to an input filter.
+A small example of an Observable map in Quarto, which responds to an input filter.

 ```
 quarto render index.qmd --to html